Grocers Fail to Keep Up With Demand as Coronavirus Pandemic Spreads | MarketScreener

 "Our stores, facilities, plants and offices are busier than ever before, " Mr. McMullen wrote.

-Kroger and other grocers said they were shortening store hours to give workers more time to clean and restock.
+Kroger and Trader Joe's said they were shortening store hours to give workers more time to clean and restock.

 Publix Super Markets Inc., which operates more than 1,100 stores, on Saturday said it would shorten store and pharmacy hours to close at 8 p.m.
 Walmart Inc. said its U.S. stores would close overnight to clean and disinfect surfaces.
 Wegmans Food Markets Inc. said it would shorten hours, trim options at its hot-food bars and set purchase limits for foods including eggs, frozen vegetables, boxed cereal and rice.